Low-Carb Stuffed Mushrooms with Olives and Feta

 Stuffed mushrooms are a winner for parties and game-day food, and these Low-Carb Stuffed Mushrooms with Olives and Feta are so delicious and easy to make!
 Use Appetizers to find more low-carb recipes like this one!

 I don’t have to remind you there’s a big football game this weekend, do I?
-And if you’re looking for low-carb Super Bowl food, there are a lot of options here, including Amazing Low-Carb Chili Recipes, Low-Carb Meatballs, and my big collection of 50+ Low-Carb and Gluten-Free Super Bowl Appetizers Recipes.
+And if you’re looking for low-carb Super Bowl food, there are a lot of options here, including Amazing Low-Carb Chili Recipes, Low-Carb Meatballs, and my big collection of 50+ Low-Carb and Gluten-Free Appetizer Recipes.
 But you can never have too many delicious low-carb appetizers, right?
-So recently when I saw some perfectly-sized mushrooms at the market I decided to update this recipe for Low-Carb Stuffed Mushrooms with Olives and Feta.
+So today I am reminding you about this amazing recipe for Low-Carb Stuffed Mushrooms with Olives and Feta.

-This meatless version of stuffed mushrooms with a Greek twist uses mushroom stems, olives, green onions, and Feta cheese for the stuffing, and for the updated version I replaced the bread crumbs with Almond Meal for a low-carb and Keto stuffed mushroom.
+This meatless version of stuffed mushrooms with a Greek twist uses mushroom stems, olives, green onions, and Feta cheese for the stuffing, and I replaced the bread crumbs with Almond Meal for a low-carb and Keto stuffed mushroom.
 I got the original recipe from a Greek friend, and we first made these low-carb stuffed mushrooms with Kalamata olives.
 But the second time we made them we just used a can of regular black olives, for a version for anyone who’s not a Kalamata olive fan!
-Take your pick on the olives, but if you like stuffed mushrooms I hope you’ll give these tasty low-carb stuffed mushrooms a try!
+Take your pick on the olives, but if you like stuffed mushrooms I hope you’ll give these tasty low-carb stuffed mushrooms a try.
+And if you’re not looking for game-day food, I think low-carb stuffed mushrooms would make a delicious side dish for mushroom lovers any time of year; enjoy!

 More Low-Carb Recipes with Mushrooms and Feta: